Konder1971/content-ops-starter/content/pages/page2.md

 title: Page2
 sections:
   - type: CarouselSection
-    subtitle: This is a subtitle
+    subtitle: This is a subtitle Page 2
     items:
       - type: FeaturedItem
         title: >-